 - Heat sauce to a medium.
 Add the carrots, onions, celery, leeks, and fresh thyme.
-Cook for about 15 minutes.1 tbsp extra virgin olive oil, 2 ounce onion, 2 ounce carrots, 2 ounce celery stalks, 1 each leek, 3 each thyme sprigs
+Cook for about 15 minutes.1 tbsp extra virgin olive oil, 2 ounce onion, 2 ounce carrots, 2 ounce celery stalks, 1 each leek, 3 each thyme fresh

-- Add the tomato paste, caraway seeds, and mustard seeds, and cook additional 5 minutes.3 each thyme sprigs, 10 each peppercorn black, 1 each bay leaf, 1 tbsp mustard seeds, 1.5 tbsp tomato paste, 1 tsp caraway seeds
+- Add the tomato paste, caraway seeds, and mustard seeds, and cook additional 5 minutes.3 each thyme fresh, 10 each peppercorn black, 1 each bay leaf, 1 tbsp mustard seeds, 1.5 tbsp tomato paste, 1 tsp caraway seeds

 Cook your sauce

 - Add red wine, vegetable stock, and balsamic vinegar.
 Bring to a boil, reduce heat to a simmer and simmer for about 30 minutes, to reduce the sauce by a third, strain sauce.24 ounce red wine, 1 tsp kitchen bouquet, 1/4 cup vinegar balsamic, 8 ounce vegetable stock

 - Add soy sauce to the strained sauce.
 Mix cornstarch with a bit of water, add to the sauce and bring to a quick boil to thicken the sauce with the cornstarch slurry.
 Reduce heat and finish with a knob of butter.2 tbsp soy sauce, low sodium, 1 tbsp corn starch, 1 knob butter, salted